What is the history? How did kizomba conquer the world? What are the similarities and the differences between these dances?

 A lot of people also dance something called Kizomba Fusion.
 So, what is this?

-Well, I think I have called the way I have been dancing Kizomba Fusion in almost all my videos, since around 2014.
+Well, I think I have called the way I am dancing for Kizomba Fusion in almost all my videos, since around 2014.
 Because the way I danced was not quite Kizomba, it had other influences too, but it still had a lot of the fundamentals and was still very fluid.
-When the name Urban Kiz was introduced, I couldn’t say I danced Urban Kiz because I moved in a softer, more fluid, and more connected way.
+When the name Urban Kiz was introduced, I couldn’t say I danced Urban Kiz because I moved in a softer, more fluid, more circular and more connected way.

 To me, if you want to say that you dance Kizomba Fusion there are some things that you need to do.
 First of all, you need to keep the essence of the original dance to be able to call it a Fusion.
 If there is nothing left of Kizomba, there is no Kizomba Fusion.
 Then it is something else, maybe Urban Kiz.
 And, besides the essence, to dance Fusion you add something else.
 You add the fusion part, but it still keeps the essence of the original.
 So, it is a fusion.